 - Preheat the oven to 320f (160c).

 - Lay a cabbage leaf out, add 1/3 cup of the rice mixture.
 Fold in the sides, then the top, now the bottom to form a package.
 Repeat until you’ve used all the leaves and mixture.

 - Place the rolls in the casserole dish.

 - When ready to serve, combine the ketchup and cream in a small pot and heat until warm.
 Plate up your rolls and pour a little of the tomato and cream sauce over the top.
 Enjoy!

-For more cooking inspiration, please see some of our other recipes:
+For more cooking inspiration, please see some of our delicious recipes: